BabaSanfour/Coord2Region/docs/source/pipeline.rst

 records an explanatory warning instead of failing, allowing you to surface the issue to end users.

+The ``output_name`` argument is a simple filename or directory name without path separators.
+It is automatically created inside the ``results`` subfolder of the working directory.

 AI-generated images are watermarked by default with the text ``"AI approximation for illustrative purposes"``.
 To produce an image without the watermark, call :func:`coord2region.llm.generate_region_image` with